2020 Salt Lake City earthquake: Damage

 After the earthquake, Utah Emergency Management said that serious damage was not expected, but there were reports of minor damage.
 Bricks fell off some buildings.

 The Salt Lake Temple was undergoing a seismic upgrade at the time of the earthquake, and sustained minor damage.
 The Angel Moroni statue that sits atop the highest spire lost its trumpet following the earthquake.
 Some stones were displaced as well.
 The construction crews working on the seismic upgrade were sent home.

 The historic Denver and Rio Grande Western Depot, St. Mark's Episcopal Cathedral, and dozens of mobile homes in West Valley City were damaged.
 As of December 2020, the Rio Grande Depot had still not re-opened due to damage being worse than initially thought, forcing a café that had occupied the building for 39 years to relocate.

 Hydrochloric acid in the amount of 8,200 U.S. gallons (31,000 liters) leaked from a tank at Kennecott Utah Copper's refinery in Magna due to the earthquake, which authorities said was confined to the facility and did not affect public safety.

 Radio station KMRI 1550 AM lost its transmitting tower located in West Valley City.
 The station was forced off air, and another station at the site KIHU 1010 AM was operating at reduced power.
 Both transmitters were very near the epicenter.
 KMRI filed for special temporary authority to go silent due to the collapse.

 A preliminary survey of Salt Lake County government-owned buildings recorded at least $48.5 million worth of damage.
 Cyprus High School in Magna suffered some of the most significant damage, and West Lake Junior High in West Valley City was declared "a complete loss".
-Injuries in most schools were largely avoided due to the transition to online learning brought on by the COVID-19 pandemic.
+Injuries in most schools were largely avoided due to the transition to online learning brought on by the COVID-19 pandemic lockdown.
 As this survey only covered government-owned buildings, actual damage was expected to be much higher.
 Despite extensive damage to Magna's historic downtown core, city officials did not expect that any of the historic structures within Magna will need to be condemned.
 Despite damage to about 145 structures deemed as historic throughout the Salt Lake Valley, only one of them was damaged enough to require demolition.

 The cost for all building-related damage has been estimated to be about $62 million out of the $629 million in total economic losses, not including public infrastructure.